PyCSP3: Modeling Combinatorial Constrained Problems in Python: Structured Problems

 From data, we build first some auxiliary lists that is useful for writing easily our model.
 Note that using the Python function \nn{zip()} is simpler and compacter than writing for example:

 \begin{python} cardPowers, cardDemands = [row[0] for row in cardTypes], [row[1] for row in cardTypes] \end{python}

 After declaring five arrays of variables, a quaternary table constraint is first posted.
 See how it is easy to link variables of 4 arrays with a simple table.
 Then, three lists of \gb{sum} constraints are posted.
 In the second list, we use a dot product, and in the third list, we use the notation $nc[:, j]$ to extract the jth column of the array $nc$, as in NumPy.
+For breaking symmetries, we use a complex expression based on the control structure \nn{If ...
+Then} that will be introduced later.
+Note that the first letter is capitalized ('if' versus 'If') and the condition (test) involves a variable from the model (it is forbidden to use a classical test as with the classical 'if' of Python).

 As usual, for generating an \x3 instance, we just need to execute: